geoserver/geoserver/doc/en/user/source/styling/workshop/mbstyle/mbstyle.rst

 #.
 Return to the :guilabel:`Data` tab and use the :guilabel:`Compute` link to determine the minimum and maximum for the **scalerank** attribute.

-   .. only:: instructor

    .. admonition:: Instructor Notes

       Should be 2 and 9 respectively.

 Challenge Compare SLD Generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^